sachinrawat2207/quTARANG_dep/docs/source/usage.rst

 Packages Required
 -----------------
 One can run quTARANG in a single cpu as well as single gpu.
-You need to set that inside the ``para.py`` file whoose descripsion is given in the subsequent section.

 You need the following libraries to run quTARANG:

 pathlib, h5py, shutils, numpy.